Cuticles

 Shea butter cream for cuticles

-The first homemade cream for cuticles we propose combines shea butter and almond oil, so the result is an ultra-moisturising nail preparation.
-Shea butter is rich in vitamins A, D, E and F and therefore nourishes the skin deep and combats dryness.
+The first homemade cream for cuticles we propose combines shea butter and almond oil, resulting in an ultra-moisturizing nail preparation.
+Shea butter is rich in vitamins A, D, E, and F and therefore nourishes the skin deeply and combats dryness.
 Almond oil is a powerful moisturizer and a fabulously natural anti-inflammatory.
+This combination not only softens the cuticles but also provides a protective barrier against external elements.

 Ingredients: